Karla Amanda Brown, LMFT

 Nicky embraces a spiritual path to healing, and believes in the body’s organic intelligence.
 She is trained in integrative body-based therapies such as: AEDP™, Somatic Experiencing, Trauma-Focused Cognitive Behavior Therapy, Brain-spotting, EMDR, and Emotional Freedom Technique (EFT Tapping).

 Nicky is a Guest Presenter in AEDP Immersion and has presented in Essential Skills (ES1).
-She is also a member of the AEDP Institute’s Vision Collective and Co-Chair of the Peer Group-Racial Trauma and Spirituality.
+She is also a founding member of the AEDP Institute’s Vision Collective working to develop approaches to using AEDP to heal racialized trauma and Co-Chair of the Peer Group-Racial Trauma and Spirituality.
 Nicky is a lover of Jazz, an overachiever, and she enjoys cooking, hand-knitting, arts and crafts, singing, dancing, traveling, and hosting intense game nights.

 Jennifer Jackson, LCSW

-In addition to her clinical practice, Jennifer serves as a Faculty Field Liaison at San Jose State University’s School of Social Work, where she facilitates professional development seminars and ensures a cohesive field practicum experience for MSW students.
-For over a decade, she was on the faculty at UC Berkeley’s School of Social Welfare, teaching courses in behavioral health, health, and trauma-informed practice within the MSW program.
+In addition to her clinical practice, Jennifer serves as a Faculty Field Liaison at San José State University’s School of Social Work, where she facilitates professional development seminars and supports a cohesive, high-quality practicum experience for MSW students.
+Previously, she spent over a decade as a faculty member at UC Berkeley’s School of Social Welfare, teaching graduate courses in community mental health and trauma-informed practice.

-Jennifer is committed to fostering healing, growth, and equity in all aspects of her work.
+Jennifer is deeply committed to fostering healing, growth, and equity across all dimensions of her work.

 Mosaka Harris, LCSW

 Mosaka Harris is a Licensed Social Worker based in Westchester County, New York.
 She has years of experience working with children and families.
 She is an AEDP level 2 therapist who fell in love with AEDP when she attended the Healing Relational Trauma seminar in 2018.
 In her work experience, AEDP has been a game-changer in supporting children in undoing the aloneness from years of complex trauma.
-Mosaka is honored to be a part of the Vision Collective.
+She is also a founding member of the AEDP Institute’s Vision Collective working to develop approaches to using AEDP to heal racialized trauma.

 Marsha Elliott, LMSW